-\begin{question} The previous corollary shows that studying exceptional collections of modules in type $\tilde{\mathbb{A}}$ up to isomorphic Hom-Ext quivers is equivalent to studying exceptional collections up to derived auto-equivalence.
-We wonder, is this the case in general?
+\begin{question} The previous corollary shows that studying exceptional collections of modules in type $\tilde{\mathbb{A}}$ up to { isomorphic} Hom-Ext quivers is { equivalent} to studying exceptional collections up to derived auto-equivalence.
+We wonder, is this the case in general, or at least in the hereditary case?
 If so, the Hom-Ext quiver would be a useful tool in studying exceptional collections of modules over representation infinite algebras. \end{question}